jpflouret/iqtrade/README.md

 ## Disclaimer

-This project is not affiliated with Questrade Wealth Management Inc., Questrade, Inc., or any members of the Questrade Group of Companiesor its affiliates.
+This project is not affiliated with Questrade Wealth Management Inc., Questrade, Inc., or any members of the Questrade Group of Companies or its affiliates.